Veluga/Thalia-Backtesting-Tool/FinData/databaseAdaptorSpec.md

 ''Inserts with multiple values''

+--- All methods of libraries actions on db are atomic (implemented as sperate connections)

 --- inputs are sanitized but types are not checked to keep in line with python duck typing